 Many people consider gun rights to be a fundamental aspect of their individual freedom.
 The right to keep and bear arms is often rooted in a respect for sovereignty and limited government, as well as the right to defend oneself from aggression.
 But when your gun rights have been lost due to legal issues, you need a different type of defense.
 A skilled Shallotte gun rights restoration lawyer can help you regain this valuable and fundamental right.

-While the right to own a firearm is constitutionally protected, certain legal convictions or personal circumstances can suspend or even revoke this right.
+While restoration is the goal, it is crucial to understand the types of gun possession offenses that commonly lead to the loss of firearm rights in the first place.
+Though the right to own a firearm is constitutionally protected, certain legal convictions or personal circumstances can suspend or even revoke this right.
 According to 18.
 U.S.C.
-922(g), these conditions include if the individual is:
+922(g) and N.C.
+Gen. Stat.
+14-415.1, these conditions include if the individual is:

 If any of these apply to you, you should hire a skilled Shallotte misdemeanor criminal defense lawyer to address the underlying charges affecting your record.
+Understanding these offenses is crucial because a new conviction can permanently impact your eligibility for gun rights restoration.
 Drawing on extensive knowledge of state and federal legislation, we can help you confront even the most serious legal issues and present a strong case to protect and restore your rights.

 Gun deaths have increased by 33% in 2024 over the past decade, nearly twice the national average.
 During the first half of 2025, firearms were used in 73% of homicides, 45% of robberies, and 39% of aggravated assaults.